josephspurrier/surfstack-routing/README.md

 The route (parameter 2) should contain either a string, an array, or a closure.
 The string should be a function name (or static method call) and the array should contain a class and method.
-Don't try and use an object as a route because eager loading is generally discouraged in routes so objects are not allowed.
-Lazy loading (with a closure) is the preferred method to limit resource consumption.

 ```php
 // Single route (case sensitive)